jrcryer/phpunit-watchr/README.md

 phpunit-watchr
 ==============

-A [NodeJS](http://nodejs.org) app to watch a directory and run [PHPUnit](http://www.phpunit.de/) tests.
+A [NodeJS](http://nodejs.org) app to watch directories and run [PHPUnit](http://www.phpunit.de/) tests.

 Installation
 ------------
 The following command will install the application.
-Use `-g` to install the server as a global binary.
+Use `-g` to install as a global binary.

 ```sh
 [sudo] npm install [-g] phpunit-watchr